DominikJankow/KlasyfikacjaStanuOstrza/README.md

 * [Setup](#setup)

 ## General info
 This project is using kaggle dataset to create a classifier model.
-The model then assigns a label that depends on the wear of the knife in a cnc machine.
+The model then assigns a label that depends on the wear of the knife in a cnc lathe.

 ## Technologies
 Project is created with: